 - Crossbreeds where one of the breeds is identifiable as one of those listed above

-If you are unsure if you qualify, or want to find your nearest participating vet, please call our neutering hotline: 0333 202 1148
+If you are a resident of Northern Ireland and are unsure if you qualify, or want to find your nearest participating vet, please call our neutering hotline: 0333 202 1148

 If you qualify under the scheme, and have booked an appointment with a participating vet, simply take along proof of benefit and photo ID (or two forms of other ID) when you attend your veterinary appointment.
 The vet will charge you £50 and the rest of the cost will be settled by the vet with Dogs Trust.